-Face to Face Documentation for Home Health Certification: Important Information for Certifying Physicians and Non-physician Practitioners (NPPs)
+Face-to-Face Documentation for Home Health Certification: Important Information for Certifying Physicians and Nonphysician Practitioners

-- How the patient’s condition supports the patient’s homebound status; or
+- How the patient’s condition supports the patient’s homebound status; and

 - How the patient’s condition supports the need for skilled services

-Acceptable FTF documentation does not have to be lengthy or overly detailed.
-However, the FTF documentation must show the reason skilled service is necessary for the treatment of the patient’s illness or injury, based on the physician’s clinical findings during the face-to-face encounter, and specific statements regarding why the patient is homebound.
+Acceptable face-to-face documentation does not have to be lengthy or overly detailed.
+However, the face-to-face documentation must show the reason skilled service is necessary for the treatment of the patient’s illness or injury, based on the physician’s clinical findings during the face-to-face encounter, and specific statements regarding why the patient is homebound.

-Below are examples of FTF documentation that, used alone, are considered insufficient documentation.
+Below are examples of face-to-face documentation that, used alone, are considered insufficient documentation.

 Examples of appropriate documentation include: